 Please keep in mind that while Ivacy may have shown relatively fast speeds for us (if we don’t mind the upload inconsistencies), your experience may prove otherwise due to another location and ISP.

-With 1000+ servers in 50+ countries, this provider offers decent global coverage, yet it cannot always compare with the competitors that boast five times more servers and a twice as long country list.
+With 5700+ servers in 69+ countries, this provider offers decent global coverage.
+Yet, it cannot always compare with the competitors that boast three times more servers and a twice as long country list.